 GURNEE DAYS: An annual celebration that brings the community together for a safe, fun-filled family event.
-The festivities are planned and orchestrated by the Gurnee Days Corporation, a not-for-profit, volunteer organization, and the event is funded by contributions from area businesses and civic organizations.
+The festivities are planned and orchestrated in partnership with the Village and Park District.
 Gurnee Days is held the second full weekend in August.

 GURNEE GRADE SCHOOL DISTRICT 56: A pre-kindergarten through eighth grade school district located in the Village of Gurnee.
-Gurnee School District 56 is composed of four schools; one school serves pre-kindergarten through second grade, two schools serve third through fifth grade, and the fourth school serves sixth through eighth grade students.
+Gurnee School District 56 is composed of four schools; Spaulding School, Prarie Trail School, River Trail School and Viking School.